haddocking/haddocking.github.io/education/HADDOCK24/XL-MS-oligomer/index.md

 It contains the following distance restraints (8 in total):

 <pre>
-assi (segid A and resid  40   and name  CA ) (not segid A and resid  252  and name  CA )  10.0 7.0 0.0
+assign (segid A and resid  40   and name  CA ) (not segid A and resid  252  and name  CA )  10.0 7.0 0.0
-assi (segid A and resid  90   and name  CA ) (not segid A and resid  176  and name  CA )  10.0 7.0 0.0
+assign (segid A and resid  90   and name  CA ) (not segid A and resid  176  and name  CA )  10.0 7.0 0.0
-assi (segid A and resid  135  and name  CA ) (not segid A and resid  158  and name  CA )  10.0 7.0 0.0
+assign (segid A and resid  135  and name  CA ) (not segid A and resid  158  and name  CA )  10.0 7.0 0.0
-assi (segid A and resid  161  and name  CA ) (not segid A and resid  132  and name  CA )  10.0 7.0 0.0
+assign (segid A and resid  161  and name  CA ) (not segid A and resid  132  and name  CA )  10.0 7.0 0.0
-assi (segid A and resid  252  and name  CA ) (not segid A and resid   40  and name  CA )  10.0 7.0 0.0
+assign (segid A and resid  252  and name  CA ) (not segid A and resid   40  and name  CA )  10.0 7.0 0.0
-assi (segid A and resid  176  and name  CA ) (not segid A and resid   90  and name  CA )  10.0 7.0 0.0
+assign (segid A and resid  176  and name  CA ) (not segid A and resid   90  and name  CA )  10.0 7.0 0.0
-assi (segid A and resid  158  and name  CA ) (not segid A and resid  135  and name  CA )  10.0 7.0 0.0
+assign (segid A and resid  158  and name  CA ) (not segid A and resid  135  and name  CA )  10.0 7.0 0.0
-assi (segid A and resid  132  and name  CA ) (not segid A and resid  161  and name  CA )  10.0 7.0 0.0
+assign (segid A and resid  132  and name  CA ) (not segid A and resid  161  and name  CA )  10.0 7.0 0.0
 </pre>

 Since we might be docking various numbers of monomers - and we thus don't know to which monomer a cross-link should be defined,